CPSC521: Foundations of Functional Programming

 ON THE HISTORY OF COMPUTABILITY

-It may surprise you how mathematical those roots are ... in a sense computer science, as it is so often taught in North America, is a travesty of where the subject started and of the deep philosophical and technical problems with which founding computer scientists, like Church, Post, Turing, Curry, and even that somewhat ambitious and contraversial figure von Neumann were preoccupied.
-Much of modern computer science, as it is presented, is more reminiscent of the comfortable commercial image promoted by IBM: computers are number crunchering, vote counting, mass storage, word processing, clever communication machines.
+It may surprise you how mathematical those roots are ... in a sense Computer Science, as it is so often taught in North America, is a travesty of where the subject started and of the deep philosophical and technical problems with which founding computer scientists, like Church, Post, Turing, Curry, and even that somewhat ambitious and contraversial figure von Neumann were preoccupied.
+Much of modern computer science, as it is presented, is more reminiscent of the comfortable commercial image promoted by IBM: computers are number crunching, vote counting, mass storage, word processing, clever communication machines.
 Graphics, web pages, GUI's, and networks are where it is all at!